XanderHuggins/cv/index.md

 <br/><br/>

 ### Invited seminar presentations/lectures
+- `2022`*Groundwater-connected systems: A new approach for groundwater science and sustainability in social-ecological systems*.
+Presented to the Water and Development Research Group at Aalto University.
 - `2022` *Groundwater-connected systems as complex adaptive social-ecological systems*.
 Delivered as part of IIASA's Water Security Research Group's World Water Day Meeting.
 - `2022` *The global vulnerability of humans and ecosystems to insufficient freshwater availability*.
 Delivered as part of the Creating a Blue Dialogue Webinar Series: Third Annual Water Research Roundup, hosted by the POLIS Water Sustainability Project.
 - `2022` *Engineering for sustainability in a complex world: The role of engineering in addressing grand sustainability challenges* for CIVE 400 (capstone design project course) at the University of Victoria.